WaterBrush12/AirNet/docs/README.md

 ## What Exactly is Air Pollution?

-Air pollution is the presence of harmful substances in the air, such as gases, particles, and biological molecules, that can harm human health and the environment.
-It is caused by sources like vehicle emissions, industrial processes, burning fossil fuels, and natural events like wildfires.
-These pollutants can lead to respiratory diseases, environmental damage, and climate change.
-Controlling air pollution is essential for public health and ecological balance.
-For more information click [here](https://google.com) to see my research on air pollution.
+Click [here](https://google.com) to see my research on air pollution.

 ## Current Status